 Bali air traffic control was really "pushing tin".
 I was given about 30 seconds to take-off, before another 7XX would start it's rumbling roll behind me.
-I climbed about 500 ft in to the low-level clouds before ATC directed to head south across the Timor sea towards Australia.
+I climbed to 1000 ft in to the low-level clouds before given a southerly heading towards Australia.
 The clouds eventually dissipated to reveal the most incredibly blue water I have ever seen.

 A view of the strikingly dry outback and clear skies of Western Australia